Eterea/blender/docs/tips.md

 [Common Mantaflow Problems & How to Fix Them! - YouTube](https://www.youtube.com/watch?v=2O0QcLpAxV4) - Downloaded, very interesting tips and tricks.

-#### Add liquid to fill volumes - basic steps
+#### Add liquid to fill volumes - Basic steps

 - Add any object like a Sphere

 - Select Sphere in Object Mode > Object > Quick Effects > Quick Liquid

-- This will create a Liquid Domain, a box bigger than your Sphere, with a small cube at bottom corner,
+- This will create a Liquid Domain, a box bigger than your Sphere, with a small cube at bottom corner

 - Press Play: you will see the animation of particles moving from Sphere to the bottom or our cubic Liquid Domain

 - Select the Liquid Domain and go to Physics Tab: you can disable Liquid (particles) or Mesh

 #### To fill our Liquid Domain with a constant flow of liquid coming from Sphere:

 - Move the Liquid Domain to place bottom at Z=0

 - Move the Sphere to up, while inside the Liquid Domain.

 Play again to check all remains working properly.

 - Select Sphere > Physics > Flow Behavior > Change from Geometry to Inflow.

 - Select the Liquid Domain > Physics > Cache > Change Type from Replay to Modular and Enable Resumable.

 - Select the Liquid Domain > Physics > Settings > Bake Data

 Play to see the resulting liquid-particle animation.

-- Select the Liquid Domain > Physics > Mesh > Bake mesh
+Select the Liquid Domain > Physics > Mesh > Bake mesh

-- You can now disable Liquid to hide particles and show only animated Mesh (but remember to enable again, if further simulations are created!)
+You can now disable Liquid to hide particles and show only animated Mesh (but remember to enable again, if further simulations are created!)

 - You can scale Sphere to be smaller.

 - Free Mesh and Free Data to remove stored cache.

 - Bake Data and Bake Mesh to see new results.

-- To Scale both Liquid Domain or Mesh source use always Object Mode, then Apply Scale with **Cmd/Ctrl-A > Scale**
+To Scale both Liquid Domain or Mesh source use always Object Mode, then Apply Scale with **Cmd/Ctrl-A > Scale**

 #### To fill any custom geometry (like a bottle, cup or glass):